TheoNmos/report_generation/README.md

 # report generation and AI helper

-#### This is basically an implementation of a friendly way to query a database, which contains the data retrieved from am AI chatbot.
+#### This is an implementation of a friendly way to query a database, which contains the data retrieved from am AI chatbot.

 I used **FastAPI** for this implementation because of its async nature.